 Prof. Kathleen Howell will be this year's graduate commencement speaker

-Kathleen Howell, an award-winning aerospace faculty and Purdue’s Hsu Lo Distinguished Professor of Aeronautics and Astronautics, will deliver the keynote address at the university’s spring commencement ceremony for master’s and doctor of philosophy students at 7 p.m.
+Kathleen Howell, an award-winning AAE faculty member and Purdue’s Hsu Lo Distinguished Professor of Aeronautics and Astronautics, will deliver the keynote address at the university’s spring commencement ceremony for master’s and doctor of philosophy students at 7 p.m.
 May 14 in Elliott Hall of Music.

 The selection continues Purdue’s commencement tradition in which the president speaks at all undergraduate ceremonies and invites an esteemed Purdue faculty member to address students during the graduate degrees ceremony.